Sleep Medicine Fellowship Overview

 - portable sleep monitoring

-The fellowship consists of both adult and pediatric experience, as well as core continuity sleep clinics held at the VA, Mercy, and UCD in order to provide a diverse patient population, age range, and adequate exposure to both genders.
+The fellowship consists of both adult and pediatric experience, as well as core continuity sleep clinics held at the VA-Mather and UCD in order to provide a diverse patient population, age range, and adequate exposure to both genders.
 Additional experience will be provided in dental, ENT surgery, craniofacial assessment, and neurology.
 Behavioral and psychiatric components will include weight management groups, adolescent groups, PTSD, psychiatric clinic, pharmacology, and cognitive behavioral therapy.

 During your fellowship, you will develop and refine skills in many areas, including “people” skills, such as communication and leadership, basic and clinical knowledge of sleep disorders, health system information, government influence and regulation, and how to assess and improve yourself as a provider and educator.